-In hopes to stray away from the Roman style capitals I wanted to embrace a friendlier approach that still felt just as loud as Roman capitals, but more exaggerative, personable, and reminiscent of a that feeling of having a
+In hopes to stray away from the Roman style capitals I wanted to embrace a friendlier approach that still felt just as loud as Roman capitals, but more exaggerative, personable, and reminiscent of a that feeling of having a full-belly of food.

 - No counters

 - Wide spacing